pinacai/PINAC_Workspace/README.md

     ```bash
     npm run dev
     ```

-> ### ⚠️ Warning
 > _No proper Google Sign-In button added, you will automatically directed to the SignIn page when you run a command related to a Google App task, for only once, for the first time._
 >
 > **Soon we will add a Sign-In button...**

-## 💁 Contributing
+## 🎉 Contributing

-Contributions to PINAC Workspace are welcome!
-Here’s how you can contribute:
+We are looking for contributors, specially for frontend.
+Here is how you can contribute:

 1. Star the repository
 2. Fork the repository on GitHub.